Okan Alkan

-Okan Alkan (born 1 October 1992) is a Turkish professional footballer who plays as a right back or right winger for Bandırmaspor.
+Okan Alkan (born 1 October 1992) is a Turkish professional footballer who plays as a right back or right winger.
 A product of Fenerbahçe's youth system, he made his professional debut on 29 August 2010.
 At international level, he played for various Turkey youth national teams.

 Early years

 Alkan was born in the city of Kızıltepe in the Mardin province of Turkey.
 One of six brothers, he joined a Fenerbahçe football school in Mardin as a 12-year-old, unbeknownst to his father.
 His father, who was also from Mardin, was not in favor of Alkan becoming a footballer.
 Instead, he encouraged Alkan to focus on school because he was already a good student.
 Alkan's brothers were also footballers, who competed in the TFF Third League.
 Alkan was selected for the team, but had to make a 60 TL payment every month to continue.
 He then informed his father for the first time that he had joined a football school, simply saying he was chosen for the team.
 When payment was brought up in the conversation, Alkan's father said he would be unable to pay the 60 TL charge every month.
 However, Alkan was held in regard with the school and was able to work out a one-off payment of 60 TL to continue playing and learning at the school.
 Alkan's father was angry at first, with Alkan having signed up for the school without his knowledge, but has been supporting his son's career since.
 Alkan moved to Kızıltepe Eğitim Gençlik ve Spor Kulübü in February 2006, before moving to Mardinspor for a fee of 10,000 TL in September 2006, where he won a call-up to the Turkey U-15 squad in 2007.
 Originally a winger on both sides, Alkan converted to right back, where he has drawn comparisons to Fenerbahçe and Turkish international, Gökhan Gönül.